 Monday, Nov.
 20, 2017, 7 p.m. | Convocation Hall

 Ian Campeau, also known as DJ NDN, is a founding member of the music group A Tribe Called Red (ATCR).
 Through a powerful combination of art and activism, Ian works to draw attention to issues of racism, gender-based violence, stigmas of mental health, and other forms of oppression.
 Ian is Ojibwe, Anishinaabe from the Nipissing First Nation.

 Wednesday, Nov.
 22, 2017, 7 p.m. | Convocation Hall

 Elected as National Chief of the Assembly of First Nations in 2014, Perry Bellegarde has spent his entire adult life putting into practice his strong beliefs in the laws and traditions instilled in him by the many Chiefs and Elders he has known over the years.
-Passionate about making measurable progress on the issues that matter most to First Nations people, he is a strong advocate for the implementation of Inherent Aboriginal and Treaty Rights.
-Widely known as a consensus builder with a track record of accomplishment, he brings community people, leaders, Chiefs and Elders together to focus on working co-operatively to move issues forward.
+Passionate about making measurable progress on the issues that matter most to First Nations people, he is a strong advocate for the implementation of inherent First Nations and Treaty rights and is widely known as a consensus builder.

 Co-sponsored by the Josiah Wood Lecture Fund